npbhavya/Scripts/README.md

 ## Input files
 This code takes the quast output (report.tsv) from quast output directories.
 To run this code,
-1) Run QUAST first
+1) Run QUAST first for all the assemblies, \
-`quast.py input contigs -o assmembly_output`
+`quast.py sampplename_contigs -o samplename_quast_assembly`

-2) write all the report.tsv files to the new directory, but make sure to rename the report.tsv to sample-name.tsv to the new directory
+2) write all the report.tsv files to the new directory, but make sure to rename the report.tsv to sample-name.tsv, here are the commands to do this, \
-        To do this, you can run mv report.tsv quast-out/sample-name.tsv For multiple files - I just run the above command using a for loop
+`mv samplename_quast_assembly/report.tsv sample_name_quast.tsv`

-3) Confirm that the new directory quast-out has the right number of files
+3) Confirm that the new directory quast-out has the right number of files and is named correctly before running the quast,py script